romac/malachite/docs/development-proposals/accountability.md

 ### Why not "bad proposer"?

 First, by itself it doesn't harm safety, as correct processes will just disregard the produced proposals.
 Second, we are only interested in "provable evidence".
 So while in principle it can be proven, much more data, partly on consensus internals, needs to be included in the evidence.
 Checking that a process was not the proposer of a certain round and height requires knowing the state of the proposer selection algorithm at this specific point.
-Which is implemented and depends on the state of the application at that point.
+Which depends on the state of the application at that point.
 Again, it doesn't seem to make sense to investigate this, given that there is no value added.

 ### Why "double vote"?